French Lemon-Apricot Tart

 - 2 tablespoons grated lemon zest

 - Fresh mint leaves, optional

 - Place the flour, confectioners' sugar, butter and salt in a food processor.
 Cover and pulse until mixture resembles coarse crumbs.
 Add egg yolk, processing just until mixture forms a soft dough.
 Shape into a ball, then flatten into a disk.
-Wrap in plastic wrap and refrigerate for at least 1 hour.
+Wrap and refrigerate for at least 1 hour.

-- In a small heavy saucepan over medium heat, whisk the eggs, lemon juice, sugar and lemon peel until blended.
+- In a small heavy saucepan over medium heat, whisk the eggs, lemon juice, sugar and lemon zest until blended.
 Add butter; cook, whisking constantly, until mixture is thickened and coats the back of a spoon.
 Pour into crust.
 Bake for 8-10 minutes or until set.
 Cool on a wire rack.

 - Spread preserves over tart.
 Garnish with mint if desired.
 Refrigerate leftovers.
-Yield: 12 servings.